alexbasista/terraform-tfe-workspacer/README.md

 ```

 ### Notifications
-To create notifications, the `notifications` input variable accepts a list of objects; in this case each object being a notification configuration.
+To create notifications, the `notifications` input variable accepts a list of objects, whereby each object is a notification configuration.

 ```hcl
   notifications = [